What’s new in Wilms tumor research and treatment?

 As researchers have learned more about the gene changes in Wilms tumor cells, they have started to develop newer drugs that specifically target these changes.
 Targeted drugs work differently from standard chemotherapy drugs.
 They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
 Targeted therapies have already become standard treatments for some kinds of adult cancers.

 Because Wilms tumors with favorable histology are usually cured with surgery and chemotherapy, and because Wilms tumors with unfavorable histology are uncommon, most research on targeted drugs so far has been done on cells growing in lab dishes or in animals.
-But eventually researchers hope to test these new drugs in clinical trials, so that they may someday have a role in treating children with unfavorable histology Wilms tumors.
+But eventually researchers hope to test these new drugs with children in clinical trials, so that these drugs may someday have a role in treating unfavorable histology Wilms tumors.